roman-milk/roman-milk.github.io/summer-with-dad.md

+===

- ****** Summer with Dad ****** bysilkstockingslover© Surprisingly, over the next half hour she actually showed me around the small downtown strip, introduced me to a couple dozen people, and showed me the best place to see the sun set.
+Surprisingly, over the next half hour she actually showed me around the small downtown strip, introduced me to a couple dozen people, and showed me the best place to see the sun set.
 Although the sun had long set, she brought me to this very secluded spot.

  She smiled as she took my hands, "You have the exact same eyes as your father."